So then, what is risk assessment? Risk assessment is one of the fundamental themes of any health, safety or environmental management system.

 Do you know how to do a risk assessment?

-In this video we are going to look at 5 simple steps you can use everyday to carry out risk assessment in your workplace.
+In the video and podcast, we looked at the ‘Risk Assessment 5 Steps‘ process that you can use everyday to carry out risk assessment in your workplace.

-It’s written into UK that employer’s must control risk by assessing what might cause harm.
-They then must take reasonable steps to prevent that harm from happening.
+It’s written into UK law that employer’s must control risk by assessing what might cause harm.
+They then need to take reasonable steps to prevent that harm from happening.